KopfdesDaemons/odt-templater-website/README.md

 # OdtTemplaterWebsite

-A wibsite for the npm package [odt-templater](https://npmjs.com/package/odt-templater).
+A website for the [odt-templater](https://npmjs.com/package/odt-templater) npm package.

 ## Development server